Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Discussion

-Compared to most existing methods for estimating joint moment (using sensor information such as IMU and EMG as input to train the model), the GRU-based estimator used in this paper takes 6-dimensional joint kinematics data as inputs instead of sensor data.
-This is because the joint moment estimation is considered a model identification problem that requires establishing an approximate model with dynamic characteristics rather than a completely uninterpretable black-box model.
-For practical applications, model training can be performed using angles obtained from sensors or using highly correlated data of sensors as inputs directly, without requiring changes to the overall model structure.
-However, additional challenges may be posed in these ways such as sensor accuracy drift and data loss.
+Compared to most of the existing methods for estimating joint moment (using sensor information such as IMU as model input), the GRU-based estimator used in this paper takes joint kinematics data as inputs instead of raw sensor data.
+Because the joint moment estimation had been considered a model identification problem that requires establishing an approximate model with dynamic characteristics rather than a completely uninterpretable black-box model.
+This also means that the model controller in this study uses sensor data in a more humanly understandable way, trying to ensure the reliability of the result \cite{kang2022reduce}.
+Our exoskeleton experiments were able to implement a deep learning-based assistance control model utilizing only motor encoders and got successful results, which we believe it was benefited from this more rational approach to data processing.

+Besides, for other potential practical applications, model training can be performed using angles obtained from sensors or using highly correlated data like IMU data of sensors as inputs directly, without requiring changes to the overall model structure.
+However, additional challenges may be posed in these ways, such as sensor accuracy drift and data transmission loss \cite{zhu2024real}.